EmmaRaine/GEOG5990-Assessment-2/README.md

 #### Issues_and_Development.md

-This file details any issues encountered in the model developement process.
-It also highlights any issues or functionality/efficiency problems in the final model and details why they were not/could not be solved.
+This file details any issues encountered in the model developement process, highlighting issues or functionality/efficiency problems in the final model.
 In addition, this file provides information surrounding future opportunities for model development.
 This can be found [here](https://github.com/EmmaRaine/GEOG5990-Assessment-2/blob/main/Issues_and_Development.md).